What Are the Unknown Stories of Denver?

-Denver has been through a lot since it was founded in 1858, and though the coronavirus pandemic has been one of its most dramatic chapters, there are plenty of untold stories out there.
+Denver has been through a lot since it was founded in 1858, and although the coronavirus pandemic has been one of its most dramatic chapters, there are plenty of untold stories out there.

 Historic Denver wants to hear them — or at least see them.
 To celebrate National Historic Preservation Month, its annual photo contest has this theme: "What Are the Unknown Stories of Denver?"